isala404/MicroSim/README.md

 - Then control plane will overwrite all the designation with correct ClusterIPs.
     - Then the request will be forwarded to `service_1`.
     - `service_1` will first look at the `fatuls["before"]` sections in the request and execute those faults in order.
-    - Then the payload part of the request taken out and send to send server.
+    - Then the routes part of the request will be taken out.
-        - `service_2` will also look at the `fatuls["before"]` first.
+      - Then for `route` in each route will get called with the content of the `route`
+        - On each child service will do the same till it hit the `route` with empty routes list
-        - Since it's empty it will then try to forward the payload to another service.
+        - Then it will resolve from last one to the start.
-        - Because it's also empty, it will execute faults in `fatuls["after"]` in order.
-        - After those were done, `service_2` will return, `{'error' : null}` with 200 status code to the `service_1` request.
-    - Then `service_2` will execute faults in the `fatuls["after"]` section.
+    - When all the child services resolve `service_1` will execute `fatuls["after"]`
-    - Finally, it will also return `{'error' : null}` with 200 status code to the control plane request.
+    - Finally, it will also return a response like shown above with 200 status code to the control plane request.
-- This request will take minimum of 1000ms to complete.
+- This request will take minimum of 2400ms to complete since all the requests are queued sequentially.